p0lyw0lf/website/src/content/blog/2025-08-01-Purchases-I-Absolutely-Must-Make-This-Bandcamp-Friday-7-.md

 Doctór! inject that breakcore directly into my veins, please :3

-technically u don't have to pay for this one but i did anyways just to be polite. haven't listened to the whole thing, just choosing the track by which i discovered it:

-38 – Yem – Twin Hearts <audio src="https://static.wolfgirl.dev/polywolf/blog/01986326-c3ea-7119-8ff0-ebe7b38e38d0/38_Twin_Hearts.mp3" controls></audio>

 Apparently this may be the final "emotional breakcore" compilation?
 As much as I enjoy having Literal Hours Of Breakcore to jam to & crave more, I can understand it is a massive effort to put together, plus there are two more like this lol.

+technically u don't have to pay for this one but i did anyways just to be polite. haven't listened to the whole thing yet, just choosing the track by which i discovered it:

+38 – Yem – Twin Hearts <audio src="https://static.wolfgirl.dev/polywolf/blog/01986326-c3ea-7119-8ff0-ebe7b38e38d0/38_Twin_Hearts.mp3" controls></audio>

+UPDATE 2025-08-10: I have listened to the whole thing now.
+11, 12, 26, 27, 32, 33, 34, 35, & 36 r all Pretty Good but i still think 38 is the most interesting. got it in one huh !

 ## [Jamie Paige – Constant Companions (Deluxe Edition)](https://jamiepaige.bandcamp.com/album/constant-companions-deluxe-edition)